singnet/opencog-services/docs/Echo.md

 This service "echoes" its arguments.

-It is part of our [Opencog Services](opencog-services-repo).
+It is part of our [Opencog Services][opencog-services-repo].

 ### Welcome

-The service expects 0 to n arguments (n is limited as described [here](general-guide)) and simply outputs then separated by single spaces.
+The service expects 0 to n arguments (n is limited as described [here][general-guide]) and simply outputs then separated by single spaces.

 ### What’s the point?